Importing Existing Layer(s)

 Fig.149: Confirmation of importing layer as Boundary Layer

-- After importing, all features of the layer will be listed in the Define Boundary Layer tool.
-You can edit and change the attributes or values of different field(s) using the “Edit Attributes” table.
-For further additions or geometric updates to any feature, you can draw new features or edit existing features by starting the Create/Edit Polygon option.
-A successful import of a layer or drawing a new feature will be appended to the table with the available features of the boundary layer.
+- After the successful import of an existing layer into the Boundary Layer, all the available features of the layer will become available in a list of the Define Boundary Layer tool.
+You can edit and change the attributes or values of different field(s) from the “Edit Attributes” table.
+For further addition or geometric update to any feature, user can draw new feature or can edit existing features by starting Create/Edit Polygon option.
+A successful import of a layer will append into the table with the available features of the imported layer.

 Fig.150: Imported Features in Boundary Layer feature list